thomaswilburn/itc210-resources/readme.rst

 Week 1 - Server setup
 #####################

 You should have your staging server up and running, your GitHub repo for your theme stubbed out, and a deployment connection made between the two.
 The theme only needs to include ``style.css`` and ``index.php`` files for now--you'll be filling in the rest as you go.

+*Due: Friday, Oct.
+2*

 Week 2 - Requirements document
 ##############################